-In Hoquiam, drag shows reveal the big heart of a small town
+Drag show thrives in Washington’s timber country, but it’s not all sequins and rainbows

 “Our community should make sure that these kids know that there’s nothing wrong with them.
 I caught a lot of flack, but I kept my head up … This is important to me, just to make sure these kids feel safe,” says Dixon.

 Ean Lavallee was 5 years old when he attended his first drag show.
 After the show, recalled his mom, Beth Lavallee, he began telling both of his mothers that he wanted to perform drag.
-They encouraged him to talk to Hart
+They encouraged him to talk to Hart.

 A few months later, in Hoquiam’s first all-ages drag show, Lavalle hit the stage as Stormy Skies, his first performance as a bio-king — a biological male performing as male.
 A month after that, he donned a silky blond wig and Aurea Sunshine was born, making her debut as a drag queen at a benefit for Beyond Survival, a local non-profit that supports sexual abuse survivors.